Ukraine must be allowed to strike back against targets inside Russia

 Wednesday, April 27, 2022

-CFR Report calls for Urgency in Solar Geoengineering Research and Preparations
+CFR Report calls for Urgency on Sunlight Deflection Research

-A special report from the Council on Foreign Relations (CFR) calls on the U.S. to take major, urgent measures to increase research on solar geoengineering and sunlight reflection as a part of the answer to global warming.
+A special report from the Council on Foreign Relations (CFR) calls on the U.S. to take major, urgent measures to increase research and preparations for sunlight reflection, technically called solar radiation management, as a part of the answer to global warming.

 Tuesday, April 5, 2022